korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/corpusStructure.md

-Im- and exporting corpus-structure (#corpusStructure)
+Im- and exporting corpus-structure {#corpusStructure}
 ==================================

 The classes `PepperImporter` and `PepperExporter` provide an automatic mechanism to im- or export the corpus-structure.
 This mechanism is adaptable step by step, according to your specific purpose.
 Since many formats do not care about the corpus-structure and they only encode the document-structure, the corpus-structure is simultaneous to the file structure of a corpus.